 FFO and Operating FFO should be reviewed with net income attributable to common shareholders, the most directly comparable GAAP financial measure, when trying to understand the Company's operating performance.
 FFO and Operating FFO do not represent cash generated from operating activities and should not be considered as an alternative to net income attributable to common shareholders or to cash flow from operating activities.
 The Company's computations of FFO and Operating FFO may differ from the computations utilized by other REITs and, accordingly, may not by comparable to such REITs.

-A reconciliation of net (loss) income attributable to common shareholders to FFO and Operating FFO for the years ended December 31, 2017, 2016 and 2015 is as follows:
+A reconciliation of net loss attributable to common shareholders to FFO and Operating FFO for the years ended December 31, 2018, 2017 and 2016 is as follows: